 But now, a same-sex couple’s marriage is recognized in any state.
 So Illinois same-sex married couples can travel, move, or retire to any state and not have to worry about the status of their marriage.

 Obergefell does not address the issue of whether sexual orientation is a protected class, and does not forbid states from discriminating based on sexual orientation.
 So same-sex couples may still encounter problems with discrimination in housing, employment, or public accommodations if the state in which they live does not have laws protecting against these types of discrimination.

 Navigating the issues surrounding same-sex marriage and divorce may be confusing and difficult with the recent changes in the law.
 Contact the S.A.M.
-LAW OFFICE, LLC, in Schaumburg, for an initial consultation on your case.
+LAW OFFICE, LLC to speak with an Arlington Heights divorce attorney.